Atorvastatin (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you have kidney disease, diabetes, muscle pain or weakness, thyroid problems, have recently had a stroke or TIA (transient ischemic attack), or have a history of liver disease.
-Tell your doctor if you drink grapefruit juice or drink alcohol regularly.
+- Tell your doctor if you have kidney disease, diabetes, an infection, low blood pressure, muscle pain or weakness, seizures, thyroid problems, a recent stroke or TIA (transient ischemic attack), or a history of liver disease.
+Tell your doctor if you drink alcohol regularly.

-- This medicine can cause muscle problems, which can lead to kidney problems.
+- This medicine may cause liver problems or myopathy or rhabdomyolysis (severe muscle damage), which can lead to kidney problems.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.